 The West Virginia WIP2 model input deck included point source discharge characteristics that were consistent with the wasteload allocations of the TMDL.
 When accommodating changed source information for the WV WIP3 wastewater input deck, care was taken to ensure that overall sector loads were not increased.
 In fact, the source-specific revisions made for WV WIP3 result in lower overall total nitrogen and total phosphorus loads for the wastewater sector as compared to WIP2.
-As such, West Virginia has reserved small TN and TP edge-of-tide loadings equal to the difference between WIP2 and WIP3.
-Those loadings are generally intended to be retired but may also be used by WVDEP to address unforeseen permitting issues that may arise.
+West Virginia requests wastewater TN and TP reserves that are equal to the edge of tide wastewater differences between WIP2 and WIP3 to be provided.
+West Virginia unofficially calculated the differences equal to 14,665#/yr TN and 2,562 #/yr TP.
+Those loadings are generally intended to be retired but may also be used by the WV Department of Environmental Protection (WVDEP) to address unforeseen permitting issues that may arise.